 – Play only on reputable sites.

-– Use networks and coins you understand.
+– Use familiar networks and coins.

-– Track deposits and withdrawals.
+– Track all deposits and withdrawals.